IngrownMink4/hiperarduinodecompras/README.md

 # Hiper Arduino de Compras (H.A.C) 🦸‍♂️🛒
 🦸🏿‍♀️🦸🏻‍♂️ An ambitious, Arduino-based project to monitor physical shopping carts, written in Rust.
-It's based in my previous project, Super Arduino de Compras.
+It's based in my previous project, [Super Arduino de Compras](https://github.com/IngrownMink4/superarduinodecompras/).
+This project could be considered a port instead of a bifurcation.

 ## **What is our main goal for the project?**
 We create this project because it seems important to us to take care of our health, and above all, after having lived through a situation like this.
 Therefore, to find a solution, it occurred to us to monitor a shopping cart using light sensors.
 In this way, we would save ourselves from having to touch the cars that other people have touched.
 This will help prevent new Covid-19 infections.